 Dynamic lockdown is the ability to quickly restrict access and egress to a site or building (or part of) through physical measures in response to a threat.
 That threat can be either external or internal.
 The aim of lockdown is to prevent people moving into danger areas and preventing or stalling the attackers accessing a site (or part of a site).

 Those who seek to conduct these attacks often undertake a level of planning including hostile reconnaissance.
-Presenting a strong security presence through visible and effective activity, for example by staff awareness and reporting processes, efficient use of CCTV cameras, deterrent communications and active security zones, can significantly reduce the threat of attack to your school.
+Presenting a strong security presence through visible and effective activity can significantly reduce the threat of attack to your school.
+This can be through staff awareness and reporting processes, efficient use of CCTV cameras, deterrent communications and active security zones,

-Planning of what needs to be done to lockdown a site effectively, and understanding the need for flexibility in those plans, will save lives.
+Planning will save lives.
+This includes looking at what needs to happen to lock down a site effectively.
+Equally, understanding the need for flexibility in those plans is important.

 Yes.
 The Commend Lockdown solution comprises different modules that can be deployed across a site, each having a specific function to enable effective site lockdown.

 You choose one or more Executive Lockdown Leaders (ELL).
 A designated ELL can control the lockdown system through various devices.
 From the touch of a button, staff can dynamically lockdown a site, make announcements, lock/unlock specific doors, and control lifts etc. whilst also being made aware of any fire alarms being activated.

 The Commend Lockdown solution is also easily integrated with most existing fire and security systems.